Crispy air fryer cauliflower is tender with golden, crunchy bits! Ready in under 20 minutes, it's oil-free and so simple to prep.

 Ingredients you'll need

-- cauliflower– my standard-sized air fryer fits 4-6 cups of cauliflower florets, which is perfect for a family of 4.
+- cauliflower- my small basket-style air fryer fits 4-6 cups of cauliflower florets, which is perfect for a family of 4.
 Cut them into equal-sized florets so they cook through evenly

 - egg white- required for the breadcrumbs to stick properly to the cauliflower